malvcr/nihtiu/README.md

 In the case of the Nihtiu derived ventilators, they must be designed to work seamlessly in a Nihtiu environment.
 Other ventilators could need a computing powered interface (relay machine) to be integrated as being Nihtiu ventilators.

+Some sources describe that a better option is a BiPAP, as the pressure it produce helps to clean the alveolus in the lungs.
+However, a concern is about the virus spreading around as they are not invasive machines (they work with masks).
+And more recent results sugest that the invasive machines could produce more damage to the respiratory system that the non invasive ones.
+So, to produce the right type of mask could be really important in this context. [r6] [r7]

 ### Portable Breathing Assistants

 The PBA is a very small basic ventilation device that works connected to the wall electricity outlet and using batteries.
 It is a Clinical Ventilator derived system having less mode operations and very simplified controls, designed for any non-technical and non-medical related person to work with.
 But also, as the patient using it has reduced lung capacity, offers extra functionality, as a voice amplification or even a mobile talking complement.